 Finally, we have several printables for you to enjoy at home.
 Complete your space unit study this week with these puzzles, flash cards, coloring sheets, and more!
 Unit studies are all about well-rounded learning that touches on nearly every aspect of a subject, from multiple perspectives and learning styles.
 That includes facts, activities, and hands-on opportunities–such as with printables!
 Enjoy!

 In the end, World Space Week is all about encouraging children, teenagers, and young adults to take an interest in science, astronomy, technology, and math.
-By demonstrating the wonder of outer space and its impacts on us as humans, as well as the unknown, perhaps more young people will be intrigued with the possibility of pursuing these careers, such as aerospace engineering.
+By demonstrating the wonder of outer space and its impacts on us as humans, as well as the unknown, perhaps more young people will be intrigued by the possibility of pursuing these careers, such as aerospace engineering.
 The world needs more young scientists looking to push boundaries, explore, think outside the box, and stay passionate about their pursuits.
 The world needs scientists and astronomers like homeschoolers!